Last updated on August 1st, 2023

 Ironically, it isn’t a new phenomenon.
 Saddle hunting has been around for decades.
 However, it wasn’t until recently that innovations in equipment and some creative online marketing brought it to the mainstream.

-If you’re wondering what all the buzz is about, or if you’re trying to decide if saddle hunting is right for you, you’ve come to the right place.
+If you’re wondering what all the buzz is about, or if you’re trying to decide if it’s right for you, you’ve come to the right place.
 In this article, I’ll cover everything you need to know — from the basic equipment involved, to climbing methods, comfort and safety concerns, and more.

 If that doesn’t cover it, you can always post your question in the comments.
-I’m wrapping up my second season of saddle hunting, so between that experience and all my personal research on the subject, I should be able to answer most questions about the basics.
+I’m wrapping up my second season in a saddle, so between that experience and all my personal research on the subject, I should be able to answer most questions about the basics.

 What is Saddle Hunting?